Ford Grand C-MAX review

 Our choice: Grand C-MAX 2.0 TDCI (138) Zetec

 While the standard five-seat Ford C-MAX is a handsome machine, the same cannot be said of the Grand C-MAX.
 It looks a little ungainly thanks to its high roofline and longer wheelbase, while those sliding doors haven’t been particularly well integrated into the rear end of the car.
 At least it looks good at the front, with the familiar Ford family face.
-The new dashboard has a quality feel with its blue backlighting and piano black centre console, even if it can get busy with too many buttons.
+The new dashboard has a quality feel with its blue backlighting and piano black centre console, even if it's busy with a confusing number of tiny buttons.

-The Ford Grand C-MAX is noticeably softer than the five-seat C-MAX, but it still puts a smile on your face in the way few MPVs can.
+The Ford Grand C-MAX is softer than the five-seat C-MAX, but it still puts a smile on your face in the way few MPVs can.
 It’s agile and has great steering – its slightly more compliant ride lending it a more grown-up, but still enjoyable, demeanour.
 The engine line-up is impressive, too.
 Diesels include a smooth and punchy 113bhp 1.6-litre diesel, although we’d go for the faster 138bhp 2.0-litre diesel, which will cope better when the Grand C-MAX is fully laden.
-If you fancy a petrol, there’s a 148bhp 1.6-litre EcoBoost turbo which is smooth and powerful, and does 0-60mph in less than 10 seconds – about as fast as the range-topping diesel.
+If you fancy a petrol, there’s a 148bhp 1.6-litre EcoBoost turbo which is smooth and powerful, and does 0-60mph in less than 10 seconds, while the 1.0-litre three-cylinder is suprisingly capable of pulling the Grand C-MAX around, although it will struggle wiith a full complement of passengers.
 Standard transmission is a six-speed manual, while Ford’s smooth Powershift dual-clutch automatic is an expensive option.

 Is the Grand C-MAX a proper seven-seater?
-Well, you will be able to seat seven, but there’s only enough space in the final row for a couple of small children.
-This is a problem that affects the seven-seat VW Touran too, although the Renault Grand Scenic has more room.
-If you want even more space, you’re better off buying an S-MAX.
-However, there’s lots of room in the second row for three adults, and those sliding doors really do aid access in car parks.
-There’s also a neat ‘walk-through’ feature, where the centre middle seat can fold away, allowing easy access to the final two seats.
-As for luggage space, in seven-seat mode there is just 115 litres of room – barely enough for the weekly shop.
-Fold the third row and that expands to 432 litres – bigger than a Focus – while if you fold the seats flat there’s an enormous 1,732 litres of space.
+Well, you will be able to seat seven, but there’s only enough space in the final row for a couple of small children, and unlike rivals such as the Kia Carnes and Toyota Verso, the middle seat of the second row is narrower than the two on either side.
+If you want more space, you’re better off buying an S-MAX, although those sliding doors really do aid access in car parks.
+There’s also a neat ‘walk-through’ feature, where the small middle seat can fold away, allowing easy access to the final two seats.
+As for luggage space, in seven-seat mode there is just 115 litres of room – barely enough for the weekly shop, but typical of any seven-seater with all the seats in place.
+Fold the third row and that expands to 432 litres – bigger than a Focus – while if you fold all of the seats flat, there’s 1,732 litres of space, although that's still behind the Renault Grand Scenic.
 The driving position is first class, with the raised height giving a commanding view.
 What's more, decent reach and rake of the steering wheel means finding a comfortable setup is easy.
-Thin A-pillars also help navigation.